 Critical Media Project.
 CMP (University of Southern California).
 Free media literacy web resources for educators and students with many video clips from popular media about age, class, disability, gender, LGBTQ, race & ethnicity, and religion.

-International Council for Media Literacy, ICML.
+International Council for Media Literacy, IC4ML.
 Bridges scholarship with action through The Journal of Media Literacy; formerly known as the National Telemedia Council.